Mahotaraprathet

 He was born on 15 January 1804 with the name Prince Mahawong.
-When he was a viceroy during Phutthawong's reign, he was appointed as a general in a great troop of Chiang Mai and Lumphun to attack three cities, Saton, Tuan, and Pu.
-There was a report that a prince from Nyne city embedded the spies in those city to prepare against Lanna.
-They won the battles and got 1,368 people, 47 guns, 15 horses, 246 cows and wrote report to Rama III.
+When he was a viceroy during Phutthawong's reign, he was appointed as a general in a great troop of Chiang Mai and Lumphun to attack three cities: Saton, Tuan, and Pu.
+There was a report that a prince from Nyne City embedded the spies in those cities to prepare against Lanna.
+They won the battles and got 1,368 people, 47 guns, 15 horses, 246 cows and wrote a report to Rama III.

-He received the noble name of Mahotaraprathet for winning that battle.
+Prince Mahawong was elevated as King Mahotaraprathet of Chiang Mai following his triumph in that battle.